-Returning Student - A returning student, one who has attended Immanuel the preceding year, must have the necessary re-enrollment forms completed with all up-dated information and registration fee.
-Please consult with the school office personnel for these forms.
+Returning Student - A returning student, one who has attended Immanuel the preceding year, must have the necessary online re-enrollment forms completed with all up-dated information and registration fee.
+Online re-enrollment forms can be found through our FACTS family portal at https://familyportal.renweb.com/..

-Withdrawal - Before a student is withdrawn and released from Immanuel Lutheran School, all records -- tuition, textbooks, library books, lunch fees, etc. must be clear and final grades averaged.
-Everything must be paid in full.
-Withdrawing without prior notice will delay the transfer of records.
-Please give the personnel time to complete the required steps.
-Notification in advance will be most helpful.
+Withdrawal - Before a student is withdrawn and released from Immanuel Lutheran School, all records -- tuition, textbooks, library books, lunch fees, etc. must be cleared and paid in full before final grades are averaged and forwarded.
+Withdrawing without prior notice will delay the transfer of grades and records.